 Special events |The Department of English hosts public presentations on original research and creative writing by faculty members and students.
 Visiting scholars, poets, playwrights and novelists also visit campus throughout the year.
-See the departmental website for upcoming events.

 Minors | Adding a minor to your degree is a great way to explore academic interests beyond your major.
 A minor is a set of courses comprising a secondary focus of interest.
 It is generally not related to your major.
 A minor may be required or optional.
 Pursue a second passion by adding a minor to your degree.

-Honours thesis | If your GPA is high enough in your fourth year, you can opt to complete an Undergraduate Thesis course.
+Honours thesis | If your GPA is high enough in your fourth year, you can opt to complete an undergraduate thesis course.
 This is an excellent opportunity for you to earn an “Honours Thesis” designation on your degree.

 Experience learning | Our students have a number of experiential learning opportunities available to them including co-operative education, international exchanges, independent and applied studies as well as volunteer opportunities. uLethbridge is the only university in Alberta to offer co-operative education to all majors in the arts & sciences, at both the undergrad and grad level.
 Transfer students can actually head out on their first work term before ever stepping foot on campus!
 For example, many transfer students have completed a summer work term before starting classes in September.